AliMKCL/Links-Internet/README.md

 # Deployment

-This project is designed to run via Docker for the best experience.
-Follow these steps after cloning the repository:
+This project is available as a pre-built Docker image.
+No repository cloning required.

 ## Prerequisites